atesin/memcached-dump/README.txt

 so i wanted to install memcached to speed up my sites and avoid php session blocking in my scripts.
-When i searched for 'memcached data persistency' or 'memcached backup restore' i was surprised by the lack of related support/tools but a couple scripts
+When i searched for 'memcached data persistency' or 'memcached backup restore' i was surprised by the lack of related support/tools but a couple scripts, later i discovered there is a tool 'memcached-tool' in the official centos package, that also supports data dump (in a different way)

 i am not so skilled in programming so this tool is very simple, this script is inspired in meabed https://github.com/meabed/memcached-php-backup-restore , i wanted to wrote it in python